TrueList

 6. Small businesses account for 70% of global employment.

 Worldwide, seven out of ten people are working for a micro or small business.
-Global small business statistics further reveal that small businesses are building the GDP of more than half of developed countries.
+Small business employment statistics further reveal that small businesses are building the GDP of more than half of developed countries.

 (Finances Online)